The Great Mare: The Beauce Episode

 Gargantua takes obvious joy from seeing the rampaging damage from his mount, but is careful not to expressly show the emotion, a reaction that is meant to give the reader the impression that he is an adolescent.
 At the end of its rampage, the mare proceeds to clear out the rest of the forest in a manner similar to that of the countryfolk of that time.
 Even though this episode gives a perspective of the forest being a place of hostility and the cleared countryside being one of great beauty, Beauce is famous for being monotonous and flat without many landmarks.
 In the tale and in real life, the topic of deforestation was at the center of tensions between the royal authority, the bourgeoisie and the countryfolk.
 This episode could also be a reflection of the fight against "illegal grazing" of cattle and horses in forested areas, specifically because Gargantua's mount is a clear representation of the aforementioned livestock that were prohibited from grazing in forests.

-This episode is presented in theThe Chronicles with few discrepancies, as the destruction of the forests of Champagne actually precedes that of Beauce.
+This episode is presented in The Chronicles with few discrepancies, as the destruction of the forests of Champagne actually precedes that of Beauce.